harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/owasp-scanner-reference.md

 ## OWASP step configuration

 The recommended workflow is to add an OWASP step to a Security Tests or CI Build stage and then configure it as described below.
-You can also configure OWASP scans programmatically by copying, pasting, and editing the [YAML definition](#yaml-configuration).

 ### Scan Mode